 DB_PASSWORD=your_db_passwordConfigure App URL: Set the

-to your domain name (e.g.,https://yourdomain.com
+APP_URLto your domain name (e.g.,https://yourdomain.com).ini

 APP_URL=https://yourdomain.comGenerate APP_KEY: If

-is empty, you’ll generate it via SSH later.
+APP_KEYis empty, you’ll generate it via SSH later.
 If it already has a key, you can leave it.Other Settings: Adjust any other environment variables as needed (e.g., mail settings, API keys).

-should be set for production to prevent sensitive information exposure.
+APP_ENV=productionis highly recommended for live applications.APP_DEBUG=falseshould be set for production to prevent sensitive information exposure.

 Save Changes: Save the